 From the East we’ve got the Pittsburgh Penguins, a team with a sketchy D-corps and – at the start of the playoffs – an injured starting goalie.
 A team that has disappointed a few times in past playoff seasons despite their talent.

 From the West we’ve got the San Jose Sharks, a team not many would believe could actually go far in the playoffs without actually seeing it for themselves first.
 A team that has choked year after year.

 I can see why some people would be surprised.

-Before the playoffs began, we here at THN previewed: one based on stats, one based on the eye test, and a combination of the two.
+Before the playoffs began, we here at THN previewed three different sets of predictions: one based on stats, one based on the eye test, and a combination of the two.

 The eye test was based on a survey of 15 people inside hockey.
 Together, they ranked Pittsburgh and San Jose as average playoff teams; eighth and ninth best respectively.
 Instead, they looked unstoppable as they toppled the best (Los Angeles) and second best (Washington) teams on their way to the final.

 The issue was how the panel weighted each aspect of the survey, with too much emphasis placed on defense and goaltending over offense, a strength of both clubs.
 With new weights based on the forecasting accuracy throughout the playoffs that put more emphasis on offense, San Jose ended up as the sixth best team, with Pittsburgh as the seventh.
 A little better, but not really legit contenders.

 The ‘eye test’ gave this specific Stanley Cup matchup a one percent chance of happening.
 The most likely was Los Angeles vs. Washington at 7.2 percent.

 If you paid attention to the underlying numbers for both teams, though, you’d be much less surprised.
 By the statistical model we’ve been using for these stats vs. eye test posts, Pittsburgh was actually considered the best team before the playoffs started while San Jose was third.